MeltanoLabs/tap-sftp/README.md

    - `key_properties`: Array containing the unique keys of the table.
 Defaults to `['_sdc_source_file', '_sdc_source_lineno']`, representing the file name and line number.
 Specify an emtpy array (`[]`) to load all new files without a replication key
    - `encoding`: File encoding, defaults to `utf-8`
    - `sanitize_header`: Boolean, specifies whether to clean up header names so that they are more likely to be accepted by a target SQL database
+   - `skip_rows`: Integer, specifies the number of rows to skip at the top of the file to handle non-data content like comments or other text.
+Default 0.

 ## Discovery mode: